-Primary evaluators must determine a final teacher performance and practice rating and discuss this rating with teachers during the end-of-year conference.
-Within the SEED model, each domain of the CCT Rubric
+Primary evaluators must determine a final teacher performance and practice rating and discuss this rating with teachers during the End-of-Year Conference.
+Within the WPS Evaluation Model, each domain of the CCT Rubric for Effective Teaching 2014 carries equal weight in the final rating.
+The final teacher performance and practice rating will be calculated by the evaluator in a three-step process: